greenpolo/BraiAn/docs/braian-qupath.md

 All the brain section images of the same animal should be collected into a single QuPath project.
 If there are multiple animals, one should create a project for each one of them and save the respective project folders in the same directory (e.g. `QuPath_projects/`).

+### Cell Detections
+The first thing with BraiAn detect is segmenting positive objects (typically cells but can be nuclei, spines, axon terminals,...) for each channel.
+EXPLAIN THIS.
+ADD HERE THE SCRIPT RUNNING THE DETECTIONS

+### Classifiers

+When you can't find parameters that are satisfying for all sections and animals of the groups, you might want to try applying an object classifier that filters out the detections that are not satisfying.
+In such a case, the detection should first be computed permissive parameters that don't miss ~any positive cell; even at the cost of having a high number of false detection: it will be the classifier job to filter them out.

+If you don't know how to create an object classifier in QuPath, we suggest you to read [the official tutorial](https://qupath.readthedocs.io/en/stable/docs/tutorials/cell_classification.html#train-a-cell-classifier-based-on-annotations).
+Once the classifier is sufficiently accurate, you can save it and QuPath will create a `.json` file in `<QUPATH_PROJECT>/classifiers/object_classifiers/`.\
+For it to be read by BraiAn, copy it in the same location where the YAML configuration file is.

 ### Configuration file

-BraiAn for QuPath can use a [YAML](https://en.wikipedia.org/wiki/YAML) configuration file to apply a consistent behaviour across all projects (i.e. animals) and runs.
-The file is meant to be placed either in a QuPath project folder or in its parent directory (e.g. `QuPath_projects/`), depending on whether its parameter are meant for a specific project or multiple ones.
+BraiAn for QuPath can use a [YAML](https://en.wikipedia.org/wiki/YAML) configuration file.
+This configuration file contains all the customizable image analysis parameters in one place and thus allows to apply the exact same signal quantification settings across all projects (i.e. animals) and runs.
+In addition, this is the place image analysis details are stored and is great to keep track of how the analysis was done even after a long time.
+The file has to be positioned either in a QuPath project folder or in its parent directory (e.g. `QuPath_projects/`), depending on whether the analysis is meant for a specific project or multiple ones.

-For a detailed explanation on how to format such file and understanding what each parameters does we suggest to look at [this example YAML file](https://raw.githubusercontent.com/carlocastoldi/qupath-extension-braian/master/BraiAn.yml).
+For a detailed explanation on how to format such file and understanding what each parameter does, we suggest to look at [this example YAML file](https://raw.githubusercontent.com/carlocastoldi/qupath-extension-braian/master/BraiAn.yml).

 ### Detection containers